machinelabs/docs.machinelabs.ai/src/guide/quickstart.md

 ### Controlling our executions

-While our execution is running you can move on and do other things including (surprise!) start other executions.
+While our execution is running we can move on and do other things including (surprise!) start other executions.
 Each execution is put in the sidebar and we can control our executions from there.

 The most obvious action we may want to take is to *stop* a running execution which can be done with a click on the *Stop* button.